How is an IR35 case decided?

 Mutuality of Obligation

-In Contractor terms there is a test to establish whether the arrangements establish future mutual obligations.
+In contractor terms there’s a test to establish whether the arrangements establish future mutual obligations.
 If no future obligation exists for the client to provide further work and if the contractor can choose to accept or reject work (if offered) there would appear to be no mutual obligations.

 If jobs overrun but fees are fixed, then financial risk rests with the contractor.
 If they also bear the risks of providing equipment and incurring overheads such as insurance, they are also exposed to financial risk.
 Both are indicators of being outside the scope of the IR35 rules.